 - Make sure that any plants, grass, or fertilizers within a pet’s reach aren’t toxic

-- Don’t leave pets unattended near swimming pools or large bodies of water
+- Don’t leave pets unattended near swimming pools or bodies of water

 - Never use fireworks around pets